 Personnel managers became more business and management-oriented.
-The power of trade unions declined, lessening focus on Industrial Relations (IR).
+The power of trade unions declined, lessening focus on Industrial Relations

+(IR).
 Personnel director became a 'business partner'.
 He was represented on corporate board.
 Finally, in the current stage, there is focus on teamwork, employment and learning organizations.
 The role of HR in total quality has become imperative.
 There is an increasing stress on processes like culture management.
 There is also a trend towards leaner, more flexible and delayered organizations.
-Personnel directors are engaged in efforts such as down-sizing and management of aftermath of a business process re-engineering study.
+Personnel directors are engaged in efforts such as downsizing and management of aftermath of a business process re-engineering study.
 Their approach is strategic and aimed at evolving and formulating cohesive personnel policies.
 The personnel specialists are now concerned with 'benchmarking' to identify and emulate best practices.

-- 1. What was the file management stage of HRM? - 2.
-What did the welfare stage of HRM involve?
+- 1. What were the four stages or phases that marked the development of HRM in United States? - 2.
+In how many stages did Berridge classify development of HRM in UK?